21 Nov Visiting Google Campus in London and pitch roundtable with top tier London's VCs

 — Michal Marcinik (@michalmarcinik) November 21, 2017

-The workshop was followed by roundtable VCs meeting to discuss potential interest to raise funding and evaluate our business idea.
+The workshop was followed by a roundtable VCs meeting to discuss potential interest to raise funding and evaluate our business idea.

 We have also had a very inspiring meeting with Harry Stebbins who is the Founder of The Twenty Minute VC, the world’s largest independent venture capital podcast with over 100,000 listeners, partnerships with Mattermark and ProductHunt and guests from over 200 VCs including the likes of Accel, Kleiner, Y Combinator, Benchmark and Index.